PStewart1/holbertonschool-the-joy-of-painting-api/README.md

   * This will be useful for viewers who wish to watch specific colors being used in a painting

 Your local broadcasting station has already done some leg work to gather data, however it is spread out across multiple different files and formats, which makes the data unusable in its current form.
 They’ve also already hired another team to build a front-end to allow their viewers to filter episodes of The Joy of Painting and now they’ve hired you to help them with the process of designing and building a database that will house this collected data in a way that is usable and also build an API to access it.

+1. Clone Repo
+2. Run 'docker-compose up -d --build' to start docker images of the app and db
+3. run node src/controller/filesController.js to load db with data from csv files
+4.